 Though I know that compassion is the only answer and though I have access to Truth, it is filtered through my own limited experience and clouded by my attachments.
 I could be wrong about everything in my life, in politics, and in the world.

 When I see myself holding onto a spiritual idea, this is the time for reflection.
-Why am I holding on?
+Why am I holding on to?
 What am I afraid would happen if I let go?
 What deeper Truth could I find?

 Below is a poem I once wrote about this very process: